Feed the Hummers! How to Make Hummingbird Nectar

 Take a moment to listen to the call of the ruby-throated hummingbird.

 They are fascinating little creatures.
-Barely three inches high with long slender bills almost half as long as their bodies, these tiny dynamos fly at great speeds, beating their little wings over 50 times per second.
+Barely three inches high with a long slender bills almost half as long as their bodies, these tiny dynamos fly at great speeds, beating their wings over 50 times per second.
 They possess the ability to hover and even fly backward.
 It is hard to believe that something so small migrates all the way from Central America to the northeastern U.S. each spring.

 ruby throated hummingbird